Introduction

 Key characteristics for healthcare and pharmacy payments:

-- A design that supports payment flows without the overhead of legacy routing
+A design that supports payment flows without legacy routing overhead

 This matters because pharmacy payments are high-frequency and margin-sensitive.
 When fees, delays, and reconciliation complexity rise, the entire supply chain feels it.